 - 2.10.a.
 Faculty members must complete the annual ACGME Faculty Survey.
 (Core) - 2.10.b.
-In addition to the program director there must be at least two core physician faculty members with EMS board certification whose practice makes them available for consultation by fellows.
-(Core)

-- 2.11.
+To ensure the quality of the educational and scholarly activity of the program, and to provide adequate supervision of fellows, there must be at least three members of the core faculty, including the program director, who are ABEM-, AOBEM-, ABP- or AOBP-certified in pediatric emergency medicine.
+(Core) - 2.11.
 Program Coordinator

 There must be a program coordinator.
 (Core) - 2.11.a.
 The program coordinator must be provided with dedicated time and support adequate for administration of the program based upon its size and configuration.
 (Core) - 2.11.b.
-The program coordinator must be provided with support equal to a dedicated minimum of 0.2 FTE for administration of the program.
-(Core)
+At a minimum, the program coordinator must be provided with the dedicated time and support specified below for administration of the program: (Core)